-Trump's Supreme Court pick, accuser face high-stakes hearing
+Trump court nominee's accuser says she feared being raped, killed

-WASHINGTON (Reuters) - A woman who has accused Brett Kavanaugh, President Donald Trump’s Supreme Court nominee, of sexually assaulting her will testify at a high-stakes Senate hearing on Thursday that could determine whether he will be confirmed to the lifetime job after a pitched battle between Republicans and Democrats.
+WASHINGTON (Reuters) - A university professor detailed her allegations that Brett Kavanaugh, President Donald Trump’s Supreme Court nominee, sexually assaulted her 36 years ago during a momentous Senate hearing on Thursday that could determine whether he will be confirmed to the lifetime job after a pitched political battle.

+Christine Blasey Ford told the Senate Judiciary Committee that during the alleged incident at a gathering of teenagers when she and Kavanaugh were high school students in Maryland that she thought Kavanaugh was going to rape her and perhaps accidentally kill her.

+While some Republicans and Trump have said called the allegations by Ford and two other women against Kavanaugh part of a smear campaign, Ford told the committee, “I am an independent person and I am no pawn.”

-The hearing, which has riveted Americans and intensified the political polarization in the United States, occurs against the backdrop of the #MeToo movement against sexual harassment and assault.
+The hearing, which has riveted Americans and intensified the political polarization in the United States, occurred against the backdrop of the #MeToo movement against sexual harassment and assault.

-Christine Blasey Ford, a university professor, and Kavanaugh, a conservative federal appeals court judge picked by Trump in July for a lifetime job on the high court, are the only two witnesses scheduled for the Judiciary Committee.
+Ford and Kavanaugh, a conservative federal appeals court judge picked by Trump in July for a lifetime job on the high court, were the only two witnesses scheduled for the Judiciary Committee.
+Kavanaugh has been accused of sexual misconduct by two other women as well.
+He has denied all the allegations.

-Ford, who has yet to speak or appear publicly, will give her account of an alleged incident in which she has said Kavanaugh sexually assaulted her in 1982 at a gathering of teenagers in Maryland when both of them were in high school.

-Kavanaugh has denied the allegations by Ford and two other women who have come forward.

-Asked by reporters what he was hoping for from the closely watched proceedings, Judiciary Committee Chairman Chuck Grassley responded, “A fair hearing for everybody.”
-Republican Senator John Kennedy added, “Right now I have an open mind and a closed mouth.”

-Supporters of Ford were spotted throughout the Senate office building where the hearing was being held, including a group of about 50 women who attended the same school that Ford did at the time of the alleged incident.
+“I am here today not because I want to be.
+I am terrified.
+I am here because I believe it is my civic duty to tell you what happened to me while Brett Kavanaugh and I were in high school,” Ford said, reading from her prepared testimony, her voice breaking with emotion.

+Ford was seated at a table in the packed hearing room flanked by her lawyers, facing a bank of senators.
+Cameras from news photographers clicked as she entered the room and took her seat, smiling nervously.

+“What I find most inexcusable is this rush to judgment, the unwillingness to take these kinds of allegations at face value and look at them for what they are: a real question of character for someone who is asking for a lifetime appointment on the Supreme Court,” Feinstein said.

+Feinstein said Ford should be treated with more respect than Anita Hill, who in 1991 accused Supreme Court nominee Clarence Thomas of sexual harassment.
+Thomas was ultimately confirmed by the Senate and still sits on the court.

-The all-male Republican majority on the Senate Judiciary Committee has hired a female lawyer with experience prosecuting sex crimes, Rachel Mitchell, to question Ford.
+The all-male Republican majority on the Senate Judiciary Committee has hired Mitchell to question Ford.
 Democratic senators are set to ask their own questions.

-“My motivation in coming forward was to provide the facts about how Mr. Kavanaugh’s actions have damaged my life, so that you can take that into serious consideration as you make your decision about how to proceed,” Ford said in prepared testimony to the committee.

-“It is not my responsibility to determine whether Mr. Kavanaugh deserves to sit on the Supreme Court.
-My responsibility is to tell the truth,” she added, adding that she was “terrified” to testify but that she considered it her “civic duty” to relate the details of the incident.
+Under questioning by Feinstein, Ford said she has suffered from claustrophobia and anxiety as a result of her experience and initially struggled when at college.

 In his prepared testimony, Kavanaugh again “unequivocally and categorically” denied her allegation, as well as “other false and uncorroborated accusations” by his other accusers.